 - Determine the cost of goods sold and place it under the line of revenue.

-- Now deduct the cost of goods sold amount from the revenue amount and calculate the gross profit.
+- Now deduct the cost of goods sold from the revenue amount and calculate the gross profit.

 - Calculate operating expenses.